danyi211/timber-docker/README.md

 # TIMBER in a container
 This repository contains the Dockerfile used to create a container running [TIMBER](https://github.com/lcorcodilos/TIMBER) and all its dependencies.
 Specifically, the resulting dockerfile makes use of the official [ROOT Docker image](https://hub.docker.com/r/rootproject/root) and a [modified version](https://github.com/mroguljic/TIMBER/tree/Zbb_branch_py3) of TIMBER that has support for Python 3 installation.
+Many thanks to Amitav Mitra for maintaining TIMBER and providing examples.

 ## Table of Contents
 - [Setup](#setup)